jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (b) only so far as it relates to appeals on questions of law.
 (4) Subsection (3) overrides subsection (2).

-## Part 6 — Social Workers Registration Board and Social Workers Complaints and Disciplinary Tribunal
+## Part 6 — Social Workers Registration Board and Social Workers Disciplinary Tribunal

 **Social Workers Registration Board**